 Connecting Changemakers through Scholar Shop

-Whether you’re a community organization, student, faculty or staff member, once you express interest in a Scholar Shop collaboration we’ll work with you to fine-tune your project ideas, goals, and timeline.
+Whether you’re an organization, student, faculty or staff member, once you express interest in a Scholar Shop collaboration, we’ll work with you to fine-tune your project ideas, goals, and timeline.
 We'll then identify and connect you to those whose interests align and have relevant experience for the collaboration.
 Once a team has been "matched," the work can begin!
-Please note, Scholar Shop does not match organizations with volunteers to complete community service.
-If you are looking for student volunteers, please post on the University of Denver Volunteer Base instead.

 Whether you’ve found an organization on the Community Partner List you’d like to connect with or you’re just exploring possibilities, send an email to email@example.com to get started.